signedchar/lisp-scripts/README.md

 (save-csv (query-sql "SELECT * FROM EXAMPLE LIMIT 10") "/home/lisper/first_10.csv")
 ```

 Add que query and the filepath.
-The filepath save the information.
+The file save the information.